bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

   caption: [A comparison of learning curves for agents trained with linear vs. FPL-based composition.
 The linear approach (left) demonstrates high variance across multiple seeds.
 In contrast, the FPL-based approach using multiplicative composition (right) shows significantly lower variance, leading to more consistent and reliable training outcomes while achieving comparable or superior final performance.]
 ) <fig:fpl_vs_linear_composition>

-This evidence strongly supports the case for treating universal behavioral objectives like smoothness as fulfillments within the FPL framework.
+This evidence strongly supports the case for treating universal behavioral objectives like smoothness as fulfillments within the #abbrv.FPL framework.
 The use of principled composition operators like the geometric mean is not just more expressive; it leads to a more stable optimization landscape, reducing the reliance on brittle hyperparameter tuning and increasing the probability of successfully training a well-behaved agent.

-== Learning Stability as a UBF <chap:ubo:stability_fulfillment>
+== Learning Stability as a #abbrv.UBF <chap:ubo:stability_fulfillment>

 Just as smoothness is a near-universal requirement for successful robotic control, stability tends to also be a common requirement.
 In an effort to present tracking a trajectory represented in a more fundamental fashion that a reward for tracking error, we found that stability was an adequate goal.
 A controller that performs its task but is unstable is not only unreliable but dangerous.
 This makes stability a prime candidate for treatment as a Universal Behavioral Objective.
 The journey to formalizing stability within the fulfillment framework is not just an academic exercise; it was the original discovery path that led to the development of Fulfillment Priority Logic itself.